 Chronic pelvic pain may be experienced as constant pain or a dull ache in the abdominal area, or pain that comes and goes.
-Pelvic pain can affect women of all ages (typically occurring after your first period).
-It may also include burning or pain with urination, vaginal discharge and pain during intercourse.
-Underlying gynecological conditions can range from menstrual pain and endometriosis to ovarian cysts, fibroids and urinary tract infections.
-Other causes of pelvic pain can include uterine or cervical cancer, ectopic pregnancy or neuromuscular problems.
+It may also include burning or pain with urination, vaginal discharge and discomfort during intercourse.
+Pelvic pain is often described in one or more of the following ways:

 - Abnormal uterine bleeding

 - Neuromuscular issues

 - Ovarian Cysts

 - Uterine or cervical cancer

 Expert gynecologists at Orlando Health Winnie Palmer will accurately diagnose and treat pelvic conditions through blood and urine tests, as well as tests for sexually transmitted diseases and cancer.
 Your doctor may order additional screenings to view your abdominal and pelvic organs.
 Depending on your condition, they may utilize advanced diagnostic procedures, including laparoscopy, cystoscopy, sigmoidoscopy, intravenous pyelography, X-rays, and MRI or CT scans.